Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-certificate

 Next is the speed test.
-As described earlier, since it’s deployed to Cloudflare CDN, the speed in mainland China is as expected.
+According to the previous description, since it is deployed to Cloudflare CDN, the speed in mainland China can be expected.

 Cloudflare Pages Speed Test: